grantcolley/atlas/README.md

 ![Alt text](/readme-images/Role_Support.png?raw=true "The Support role")

-Here we see the permission `Support`. and the roles that have been granted the `Support` permission.
+Here we see the permission `Support`, and the roles that have been granted the `Support` permission.

 ![Alt text](/readme-images/Permission_Support.png?raw=true "The Support permission")